 Allstate’s Motor Club memberships, which can be renewed annually for $99 (Roadside Advantage) and $169 (Platinum Elite), also provide discounts on oil changes, auto parts, and flights.
 They even include motorcycle and RV coverage, as well as a road hazard benefit that reimburses customers for damage to tires and wheels.

-The bottom line is that if you break down on the side of the road or wake up to a flat tire at home, you’ll find that an Allstate Motor Club membership is worth having.
+If you break down on the side of the road or wake up to a flat tire at home, you’ll find that an Allstate Motor Club membership is worth having.
 Some notable competitors to the Allstate Motor Club are AAA, National Motor Club, and Good Sam Roadside Assistance, but Allstate’s Motor Club coverage stands out because of its multiple coverage options and its availability to customers on a pay-per-use basis.
 To learn more about your Allstate Motor Club options, call 877-597-3393.

 AAA roadside assistance is worth it if a driver has multiple cars, an older car, or a car with frequent mechanical problems.
 AAA roadside assistance might also be worth it if a driver plans to make frequent use of AAA discounts or wants extensive roadside coverage.